| Written by Mark Buzinkay

 Select a video type in the sidebar.

-As there are two types of RFID tags, we will first shortly describe them and discuss their benefits and functionalities (read more about Asset tracking RFID software).
+As there are two types of RFID tags, we will first briefly describe them and discuss their benefits and functionalities (read more about Asset tracking RFID software).

 Active RFID tags, like passive tags, can be used for asset tracking.
 But, unlike passive tags, active RFID tags contain a battery and will emit their own signal.
 This makes them more reliable and offers a more extended read range than their passive counterparts—up to 300 meters in some cases.